AOEpeople/techradar/radar/2023-09-01/sonarqube.md

 featured:   false
 ---

-SonarQube is still a good choice for checking your code quality.
-When using GitLab pipelines, it can be replaced with the built-in functionality of [GitLab](https://docs.gitlab.com/ee/ci/testing/code_quality.html).
+SonarQube remains a good choice for checking your code quality.
+However, when using GitLab pipelines, it can be replaced with the built-in functionality provided by [GitLab](https://docs.gitlab.com/ee/ci/testing/code_quality.html).